PROJECT DEVELOPER & CORPORATE SALES

-None!
-Vet or RVN or knowledgeable with sales
+Vet or a nurse or knowledgeable sales person.

 Approach agencies, get a feel for the different companies and what kind of company you want, then understand what role you want and how you will build your skills in order to be competitive at interview

 Communication skills, enjoy speaking to new people and delivering customer care

 Independence, management of own diary, creativity within the framework company gives you

 What were your first career steps and how did that work out?

 I started out full time in small animal general practice but I knew straight away there was something missing for me in my career and my feeling of contact with the outside world.
 I began building networks of friends and contacts with people who worked in a variety of sectors in finance, banking, marketing, consulting and accounting.